Manufacturing Safety Alliance of BC

 On Pink Shirt Day 2023, join Dr. Steven Conway, MSABC Mental Health and Wellness Director, as he shares how harassment and bullying in a workplace is an occupational health and safety issue.
 By the end of this webinar, workers, health...

-Harassment and Bullying Resources and Tools
+Bullying and Harassment Resources and Tools

 Workplace bullying and harassment are behaviours that hurt, threaten, or frighten another person and can take many forms.
 Bullying and harassment can happen in any workplace, even if it’s not always obvious.
 This toolbox talk will help supervisors and managers begin the discussion with staff around recognizing and identifying workplace bullying and harassment.